prasadppawar/hello-world/README.md

-# hello world
+# hello GitFlow workflow

-This Git repository contains all code for The Hello World app
+This Git repository contains all code for The Hello GitFlow app

 Edits are made in the new branch